Librarians can work with instructors and faculty to integrate the Library into your ISU courses in several ways:

 Tours and research visits

 The Library's Instruction Department coordinates annual Freshman Orientation tours as well as tours for new international students.
-New faculty or staff wishing to have a tour should contact their liaison librarian for a specialized tour and review of the collection resources and services for the relevant subject area.
+New faculty and staff wishing to have a tour should contact their liaison librarian for a specialized tour and review of the collection resources and services for the relevant subject area.

 For non-ISU groups, tours of the ISU Library can be arranged for groups of alumni and other adult groups, when these can be accommodated.
 Request tours at least two weeks in advance of the desired tour.
 Contact Jody Kalvik for more information.
 See also our Tours and Research Visits page.